Sa1m0n31/math-algorithms-java/README.md

-Here's implementation of the most popular math algorithms in Java:
+Here's implementation of some of the most important math algorithms in Java:

 - multiplication of two matrices